Jin Xu

 Biography

-Jin Xu specializes in pre-modern Chinese art history, with a particular interest in art and architecture during the imperial period (221 BCE–1911 CE).
+Jin Xu specializes in pre-modern Chinese art history, with particular interest in art and architecture during the imperial period (221 BCE–1911 CE).
 His research focuses on the artistic expressions of migrants and their communities, including both non-Chinese immigrants in China and Chinese emigrants in border regions.
 He seeks to understand how the experience of migration shaped perceptions of art and how art, in turn, helped individuals make sense of their migratory lives and heritage.
-In his research, he also emphasizes the significance of material properties and technical processes in influencing the ways of seeing.
+In his work, he also emphasizes the significance of material properties and technical processes in informing ways of seeing.

-Over the years, he has been examining stone coffins and funerary couches from the Northern Dynasties (439–581), which saw an influx of Central Asian immigrants, notably the Iranian-speaking Sogdians from present-day Uzbekistan and Tajikistan.
-His first book project is titled Beyond Boundaries: Sogdian Sarcophagi and the Art of an Immigrant Community in Sixth-Century China.
-It demonstrates the various ways (material, pictorial, and architectural) in which Sogdian immigrant leaders and their families expressed their multifaceted life experiences through mortuary stones.
+Over the years, he has studied stone coffins and funerary couches from the Northern Dynasties (386–581), a period that witnessed an influx of Central Asian immigrants, notably the Iranian-speaking Sogdians from present-day Uzbekistan and Tajikistan.
+His first book, The Silk Road with Many Faces: Sogdian Immigrants in Early Medieval China (forthcoming, Oxford University Press), demonstrates the various ways—material, pictorial, and architectural—in which Sogdian immigrant leaders and their families expressed their multifaceted life experiences through stone burial furniture.

-He is currently working on a subsequent book, Miraculous Transformation: Pictorial Narratives in the Northern Wei Dynasty (386–534).
-This book centers on figural representations under the rule of the first major dynasty founded by nomadic immigrants in Chinese history.
-It covers a variety of artistic mediums—commissioned by people from diverse ethnic and cultural backgrounds—and addresses some critical issues in Chinese art history, such as the aesthetics of natural stone, images of the deceased, the emergence of landscape paintings, women’s roles as patrons and viewers, and the interaction between Buddhist and indigenous Chinese artistic practices.
+He is currently completing a book on figural representations from the Northern Wei (386–534), the first major dynasty in Chinese history founded by nomadic immigrants.
+This project examines a variety of artistic media commissioned by people from diverse ethnic and cultural backgrounds.
+It addresses key issues in Chinese art history, such as images of the deceased, the roles of women as patrons and viewers, and interactions between Buddhist and indigenous Chinese artistic practices.
+He is also working on papers about the art and architecture associated with immigrants during the reign of the Qianlong emperor (1711–1799) of the Qing dynasty (1644–1911).

 His teaching covers a wide range of topics, including inter-regional artistic exchanges within East Asia, religious and funerary art, the art of the Silk Road, artistic materials and techniques, objects study, images and texts, rubbings and prints, and architecture and gardens.
 Before joining Columbia, he taught in the Art Department at Vassar College.